kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch-ops-request/index.md

 `spec.type` is a `required` field that specifies the kind of operation that will be applied to the Elasticsearch.
 The following types of operations are allowed in the `ElasticsearchOpsRequest`:

 - `Restart` - is used to perform a smart restart of the Elasticsearch cluster.
-- `Upgrade` - is used to upgrade the version of the Elasticsearch in a managed way.
-The necessary information required for upgrading the version, must be provided in `spec.upgrade` field.
+- `UpdateVersion` - is used to update the version of the Elasticsearch in a managed way.
+The necessary information required for updating the version, must be provided in `spec.updateVersion` field.
 - `VerticalScaling` - is used to vertically scale the Elasticsearch nodes (ie. pods).
 The necessary information required for vertical scaling, must be provided in `spec.verticalScaling` field.
 - `HorizontalScaling` - is used to horizontally scale the Elasticsearch nodes (ie. pods).
 The necessary information required for horizontal scaling, must be provided in `spec.horizontalScaling` field.
 - `VolumeExpansion` - is used to expand the storage of the Elasticsearch nodes (ie. pods).
 The necessary information required for volume expansion, must be provided in `spec.volumeExpansion` field.
 - `ReconfigureTLS` - is used to configure the TLS configuration of a running Elasticsearch cluster.
 The necessary information required for reconfiguring the TLS, must be provided in `spec.tls` field.

 > Note: You can only perform one type of operation by using an `ElasticsearchOpsRequest` custom resource object.
-For example, if you want to upgrade your database and scale up its replica then you will need to create two separate `ElasticsearchOpsRequest`.
-At first, you will have to create an `ElasticsearchOpsRequest` for upgrading.
-Once the upgrade is completed, then you can create another `ElasticsearchOpsRequest` for scaling.
+For example, if you want to update your database and scale up its replica then you will need to create two separate `ElasticsearchOpsRequest`.
+At first, you will have to create an `ElasticsearchOpsRequest` for updating.
+Once the update is completed, then you can create another `ElasticsearchOpsRequest` for scaling.
 You should not create two `ElasticsearchOpsRequest` simultaneously.

 ### spec.databaseRef